Rhedir gan School of Natural Sciences

 Understand how both scientific knowledge and socio economic understanding is applied to the wise management of different types of resources at community and /or global scale.

 Describe a range of methods and tools used in the managing and monitoring of sustainability, e.g. water / or carbon footprint

 Develop soft project management skills and knowledge involved with sustainable development practice

 Experience and recall lecture based and field based evidence of specific contexts of sustainable resource management e.g. energy, tourism, eco systems services

 Understand and apply field research techniques such as conducting resource audits, consulting with key stakeholders, understanding human impact and other activity data and trend analysis in order to develop strategic and sustainable area and regional action plans .

 Strategaeth addysgu a dysgu

 13*2 hour lectures

-2*1 hour drop in tutorials will be held in the computer lab (small group or individual session) to support learning on computer workshop component of the module.
+2*1 non mandatory hour drop in tutorials will be held sem 2 (small group or individual session) to support learning on quant workshop component of the module.

 1 * 2 hour workshop 1 * 3 hour workshop 1 * 1 hour workshop